ckormanyos/ti84-ref_app/README.md

 ## Work in Progress

 **Note** This repository is work in progress.
-The build system, file-naming naming and tool-poratability **all** need significant tuning.
+The build system, file-naming and tool-poratability **all** need significant tuning.
 The basic stuff compiles and runs, but there are a lot of formalities to be done, including pics (images) and CI.

 ## ti84-ref_app